-WebDrive on Mac with Big Sur - System Extension Blocked - Enable Kernel Extensions
+WebDrive on Mac with Big Sur (or later) - System Extension Blocked - Enable Kernel Extensions

-When using a new install of Big Sur for macOS, the security
+When using a new install of Big Sur (or later) for macOS, the security

 settings will require some configuring in order to get WebDrive to work.